originally posted on Concept Hub

 - How can that organization improve efficiency and save money through social media channels?

-- How can the sales team leverage social media to identify better qualified leads and get a jump on the competition?
+- How can the sales team leverage social media to identify better-qualified leads and get a jump on the competition?

-- How can customers be involved in the organizations ongoing development of new products and services?
+- How can customers be involved in the organization’s ongoing development of new products and services?

 - How will your organization protect intellectual property and the organization’s reputation?

-- How can information and use of various channels be managed in such a way that it does not become a chaotic, noisy mess with no purpose.
+- How can information and use of various channels be managed in such a way that it does not become a chaotic, noisy mess with no purpose?

 - With so many people and departments involved, how can we maintain accountability?

 The answers to these questions will vary depending on the size and culture of each organization.
-However, it is vital that these question are addressed or you may find your social media efforts stranded on the side of the road before you ever gained any momentum.
+However, it is vital that these questions are addressed or you may find your social media efforts stranded on the side of the road before you ever gained any momentum.